Spring Garden Revival

 Contact Reading’s Department of Public Works for Existing Turf Disposal & Installation Material Management

-Proper site preparation in Reading, MA begins with responsible disposal of existing turf and management of installation materials.
-Residents must utilize seasonal yard waste collection (April–November), placing grass and sod in biodegradable bags—plastic is prohibited per MassDEP.
+Proper site preparation in Reading begins with responsible disposal of existing turf and management of installation materials.
+Residents must use seasonal yard waste collection (April–November), placing grass and sod in biodegradable bags—plastic is prohibited per MassDEP.
 Bulk soil disposal or importation requires use of the Transfer Station or approved composting facilities, with permits, fees, and adherence to operating hours.
-Topsoil for sod installation should be screened loam with pH 6.0–7.0, 3–5% organic matter, and pathogen-free.
-Sod must be delivered fresh (within 24–48 hours of harvest), 1–1.5 inches thick, disease-free, and stored shaded with irrigation.
-For large projects, coordinate delivery and equipment staging with traffic regulations and right-of-way permits.
-Advance neighbor notification and alignment with municipal capital projects are essential for smooth operations.
+For large projects, coordinate delivery and staging with municipal traffic and right-of-way permits.
+Sod must be delivered fresh (within 24–48 hours of harvest), 1–1.5 inches thick (including roots), disease-free, and stored shaded with irrigation.
+Advance neighbor notification and coordination with municipal capital projects are essential for minimizing disruptions.

 Reading Department of Public Works